Male Infertility Testing in Cleveland, OH

-Male Infertility is the inability of a man to conceive.
-Infertility can be caused by either partner, or even by both of them.
-If the male partner is the source of these issues, then this is known as a case of male infertility.
+Infertility can be caused by either partner or sometimes both of them.
+If the male partner is the source of conception issues, then it is known as a case of male infertility.

 What Causes Male Infertility?

 Conception is a lengthy process that requires a lot of unique events to occur in perfect order at exactly the right time.
 This leaves room for lots of potential problems along the way.

 Some common causes of male infertility that Dr. Thirumavalavan can help with include issues related to the sperm.

 - Problems with the sperm – this may include oddly shaped, small quantities, poorly developed sperm, slow sperm, or inability to produce any sperm at all

 - Adjusting medications – some medications used to treat common illnesses like high blood pressure, depression, infections, arthritis, digestive diseases, or cancer can alter the sperm’s functionality

 - Low hormone levels – another potential cause of male infertility since a lack of crucial male hormones can lead to low sperm count or poor sperm growth

 Even with great sperm, some men can still experience problems in conceiving a child.

 - Having a blockage within the reproductive tract that may have been caused by a congenital or acquired defect.